 When we refer to “Personal Information” we refer to information or opinion, whether true or not, about an identifiable individual, in any form.

-We may collect and hold different information about an individual.
+In the performance of our functions we may collect and hold different information about an individual.
 This can include, but is not limited to, an individual’s name and contact details (including addresses, email addresses and telephone numbers).

 How we collect Personal Information